I craft powerful stories that move people, educate, and inspire change.

 Embedded documentation of a WWII aviation archaeology effort in remote mountain jungle, working alongside local NGO’s and communities to raise money and awareness for remote villages.

-8 day trek through varying terrain and ecosystems, climbing 9,000 feet to a plane wreck
+8 day trek through varying terrain and ecosystems, climbing to a plane wreck at 9,000 feet.

 In close coordination with the government of Papua New Guinea and governor of Central Province